vacp2p/rfc-index/waku/standards/core/10/waku2.md

 **Protocol identifier***: `/vac/waku/lightpush/2.0.0-beta1`

 This is used for nodes with short connection windows and limited bandwidth to publish messages into the Waku network.
 See [19/WAKU2-LIGHTPUSH](../19/lightpush.md) spec for more details.

 #### Other protocols

-The above is a non-exhaustive list, and due to the modular design of Waku there may be other protocols here that provide a useful service to the Waku network.
+The above is a non-exhaustive list, and due to the modular design of Waku, there may be other protocols here that provide a useful service to the Waku network.

 ### Overview of protocol interaction